WillPower3309/awesome-dotfiles/README.md

 ## Installation ##
 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
-3. navigate to the `awesome` folder and place your desired wallpapers into the `wallpaper` folder, ensuring to follow the naming conventions
+3. navigate to the `awesome` folder and place your desired wallpapers into the `wallpaper` folder, ensuring that you follow the naming conventions
 4. edit the `apps.lua` file to define your desired default and startup applications
 5. optional: edit the `keys.lua` file to change / add keybinds.
 Please refer to the [Folder Structure](#folderStructure) section of the readme to learn about how the file structure is laid out